 The MA in European History is offered as a one-year full-time programme.
 It introduces participants to wider debates in European history and prepares them to complete a minor research thesis in conjunction with taught modules.
 The breakdown for this programme is 60 credits relating to taught modules and 30 credits relating to the thesis.

 Participants are offered a mix of required and optional modules.
-Compulsory taught modules familiarise participants with significant contributions to the field and major historiographical debates in early modern and modern European history from 1500 to the present, currently including the history of genocide, the First World War, the European Union and cultural history.
+Compulsory taught modules familiarise participants with significant contributions to the field and major historiographical debates in early modern and modern European history from 1500 to the present, currently including the history of genocide, the two World Wars, and cultural history.
 Participants may also choose optional modules from other taught MAs within the Department and may undertake language courses.

 Participants commence independent consultations with their supervisor on a proposed thesis during the first semester, concentrating on research and writing for the minor thesis in the second.
 A total of 30 credits are awarded for the thesis, with an option to conduct additional independent readings guided by their supervisor.